HackXIt/project_hospital-simulator/README.md

  - `cmake-build/` ... is the output-directory for building the project.
 Also contains a README on how to build the project.

  Further below is an explanation on how to build the project.
+ The project includes Doxygen-Documentation and Unit-Tests, which need to be built according to the build-targets.

  # Info on Requirements-Linking to Code